Carpathian Campaign

-The Carpathian Front, sometimes referred to as the Carpathian Winter War, of 1915 was one of the largest military operations on the Eastern Front in terms of scale, duration, the number of troops involved in it and the losses of the parties.
+The Carpathian Front, also called the Carpathian Winter War of 1915, was a series of operations along the Carpathian Mountains on the Eastern Front fought between the Russian Empire and Austria-Hungary, with support from Germany.
+The campaign began in late January 1915, after Russian forces repelled an Austro-Hungarian counteroffensive in December 1914.
+Operations focused on controlling the mountain passes and relieving the besieged fortress of Przemyśl.

+Russian armies aimed to push into the Hungarian Plain and threaten Austria-Hungary, while the Central Powers sought to hold the passes and break the siege.
+The campaign took place in severe winter conditions and resulted in heavy casualties on both sides.
+By April 1915, Russian forces had crossed the Carpathians and entered the Hungarian Plain, while the Central Powers failed to achieve a decisive breakthrough, leaving the front largely unchanged until the subsequent Gorlice–Tarnów Offensive.

 Background

 Having repulsed the counteroffensive of the Austro-Hungarian troops in late December 1914 – early January 1915, the Russian armies of the left flank of the Southwestern Front (8th and 11th) went on the offensive and again reached the Beskids, part of the passes of the main Carpathian ridge and captured almost throughout Bukovina.
 At the same time, the armies of the Northwestern Front, although they firmly occupied the positions to which they were withdrawn in early December (the lines of the Bzura, Pilica and Rawka rivers), they could not seize the initiative and go on the offensive against the German troops of the 9th Army.

-The headquarters of the Supreme Commander Cavalry General Grand Duke Nikolai Nikolayevich (Chief Infantry General N. Yanushkevich, Quartermaster General Infantry General Yuri Danilov) did not abandon the plan of a new invasion of Germany and the capture of East Prussia.
-But the commander-in-chief of the armies of the Southwestern Front, General of Artillery N. Ivanov and his chief of staff, General of Infantry Mikhail Alekseyev, proposed to shift the direction of the main attack to the Carpathians, overcome the mountain barrier and reach the Hungarian Plain, which would open the way to Budapest and Vienna, and consequently led to the withdrawal of Austria-Hungary from the war.
+Russian supreme headquarters under Grand Duke Nikolai Nikolayevich favoured a renewed offensive into East Prussia.
+However, the commander of the Southwestern Front, General Nikolai Ivanov, and his chief of staff Mikhail Alekseyev, proposed instead to shift the main attack to break through the Carpathians and reach the Hungarian Plain, opening a route toward Budapest and Vienna, and potentially forcing Austria-Hungary out of the war entirely.

-To discuss the campaign plan for 1915 at Headquarters on January 17, 1915, meeting was held.
-Yuri Danilov believed that the active army would be ready for a major offensive only by April 1915, since it was then that the training of the 1915 call-up and the replenishment of artillery shells were expected to be completed.
-However, he also counted on some strengthening of the troops by February, and the only place where one could count on a quick and stunning success for the enemy was East Prussia—when it was invaded from the south.
-This opinion was supported by the Commander-in-Chief of the armies of the North-Western Front, Infantry General Nikolai Ruzsky, who arrived at the meeting.
-It was approved by the Supreme Commander.
+To discuss the campaign plan for 1915, a meeting was held at Headquarters on January 17, 1915.
+General Yuri Danilov believed the active army would not be ready for a major offensive until April 1915, by which time the training of the 1915 intake and the replenishment of artillery shells were expected to be complete.
+He did, however, anticipate some reinforcement of the troops by February, and argued that the only theatre where a swift and decisive blow against the enemy could be expected was East Prussia—approached from the south.
+This view was supported by the commander of the Northwestern Front, Infantry General Nikolai Ruzsky, who attended the meeting, and was approved by the Supreme Commander.